damani42/damani42.github.io/content/OpenStack/ensure-tox.md

 installed and to have a symlink on the host system for scripts that need it.
 This is quite specific to OpenStack, because few projects use zuul.
 But if you are using zuul for a python project.
 I recommend you to use zuul-jobs and ensure-tox too.
-To enjoy a multitude of playbooks and ansible roles for zuul already written.
+To enjoy a multitude of jobs, playbooks and ansible roles for zuul already written.